Umm al-Amad, Lebanon

 Umm Al Amad (ام العمد), or Umm el 'Amed or al Auamid or el-Awamid, is an Hellenistic period archaeological site near the town of Naqoura in Lebanon.
 It was discovered by Europeans in the 1770s, and was excavated in 1861.
 It is one of the most excavated archaeological sites in the Phoenician heartland.

 Description

 The Umm Al Amad site measures more than six hectares.
 Numerous artefacts from the site are held at the National Museum of Beirut and the Louvre.
 The site contains two temples, the Temple of Milk‘ashtart and the Eastern Temple with Throne Chapel, which are estimated to have been built between 287 and 222 BCE.

-23 stelae have been found depicting upright people in an "adoration gesture", all dating from 100 to 400 BCE.
+23 Phoenician Adoration steles have been found at the site depicting upright people in an "adoration gesture", all dating from 100 to 400 BCE.